 Having said that, rule-based systems can execute decisions much faster with proper training.
 They are reliable.
 Rule-based systems can be valuable when exact answers are required, and the number of rules and options is relatively simple.
 The output of a rule-based system is easy for a human to debug.

 Is Machine Learning the way forward?

 The expectation that comes with using machine learning is that they are artificial intelligence systems that provide high levels of accuracy compared to humans.
 This notion leads to “machines replacing humans,” “reducing human effort,” “time savings,” and so on.
 But building a machine learning system is no joke, and a wrongly constructed machine learning system can cost an organization dearly on all fronts, including cost, effort, and usage.

 While machine learning systems provide significant advantages over the capabilities of a rule-based system, it would be a mistake to consider machine learning as the silver bullet to all of your problems.

 Machine learning models take time to understand and learn from data.
-A machine learning model is only as good as the data it absorbs (Read our blog on AI and Data Quality), and it can take months for the system to be ready to replace rules.
-There is no point in expecting “super accuracy” from a machine learning model overnight or complain that it is underperforming when compared to your current rule-based engine.
+A machine learning model is only as good as the data it absorbs, and it can take months for the system to be ready to replace rules.
+There is no point in expecting “super accuracy” from a machine learning model overnight or complaining that it is underperforming compared to your current rule-based engine.

 You can also consider operating rules and machine learning systems in tandem, which would be more beneficial to the organization than replacing rules entirely.
-Machine learning is not meant to substitute humans, but instead to augment what humans are capable of.
+Machine learning is not meant to substitute humans but augment what humans are capable of.
 Results from the rightly built machine learning model can imitate human capabilities, completely complementing human efforts and helping in increasing their productivity.